daegalus/csrd/content.en/02-creating-your-character/01-type.md

 * **Sorcerer (fiend):** Bears a Halo of Fire, Keeps a Magic Ally
 * **Sorcerer (undead):** Consorts With the Dead, Shepherds Spirits

-**Trickster or Con Artist:** These clever folks are typically Speakers, although they could be Adepts if they are very magical (or Explorers if they aren’t magical at all).
+**Trickster or Con Artist:** These clever folks are typically Speakers, although they could be Adepts if they are very magical (or Explorers if they aren't magical at all).
 Foci choices include Fights Dirty, Works the Back Alleys, or Entertains.

 **War-wizard:** For those unusual characters who use a mix of weapon attacks and spells, play a Warrior with magic flavor or an Expert with combat or magic flavor.
 Appropriate foci include Fights With Panache, Masters Weaponry, and Wields an Enchanted Weapon\*.